tedkirkpatrick/474-14-1/Week5-Fri.md

 retained even if there are disk crashes.
 (Recall that many data centers intentionally use disks with relatively low reliabilities.)

+How would you use the approaches of sharding and replication (from [Week 2 Wednesday](Week2-Day2.html)) to decrease the latency of your image retrievals?
+For your sharding, how might you group images?

 ## Implementation <small>(from [You Are Building a Distributed System]({{ site.data.bibliography.cavage2013.url }}))</small>